yaevvv/nginx_php_mysql_docker/README.md

 # nginx_php_mysql_docker
-Тестирование проводилось на Ubuntu, если необходимо для Centos\Red Hat то нужно только изменить строку установки docker в start.sh Для универсальности можно сделать запуск нужной команды в зависимости от OS
-Например:
-os=$(cat /etc/os-release | grep "^NAME" | awk -F = '{print $2}')
-if [$os -eq "Ubuntu"]
+Testing was on Ubuntu, if necessary for Centos\Red Hat, then you only need to change the docker installation line in start.sh For universality, you can run the required command depending on the OS For example: os=$(cat /etc/os-release | grep "^NAME" | awk -F = '{print $2}') if [$os -eq "Ubuntu"] then
-then